thornoar/pshash/documentation/main.typ

   q.e.d.
 ]

-The preceding result is especially valuable considering the fact that there are exactly $rel(n,m)$ ways to select an ordered sub-list from a list, meaning that $ch^m (E, k)$ is not only injective, but also surjective with respect to $k$ on the interval $(rel(n,m))$.
+The above result is especially valuable considering the fact that there are exactly $rel(n,m)$ ways to select an ordered sub-list from a list, meaning that $ch^m (E, k)$ is not only injective, but also surjective with respect to $k$ on the interval $(rel(n,m))$.
 This makes it a bijection
 $
   ch^m (E, -) : (rel(n,m)) -> [E]_m,
 $